shubh24/shubh24.github.com/_posts/2018-06-18-Preparing for the EF cohort, and a weekend Bombay trip | Weekly Report 93.md

 This week's vlog is a little delayed, I wanted to skip it but went through.
 Will be up soon.

 The workouts and runs went as-per-plan, except for a missed gym session because of travel.
 The diet took a decent hit because of variability in my meals in Bombay, not happy about that.
 I'll have to figure out a workable diet schedule for my stay in Singapore.
-Super excited to run my sixth half-marathon next weekend in Hyd!
+Super excited to run my seventh half-marathon next weekend in Hyd!

 Yeah, later.